 Dynamics of Secession

 I study the dynamics of secession with a particular emphasis on the international and domestic causes of secessionist conflict over time.
 I have published several books on this topic including my 2021 book Secession and the Sovereignty Game: Strategy and Tactics for Aspiring Nations (Cornell University Press).
-In addition, I have published related articles in various journals including International OrganizationNations and Nationalism, and International Studies Review.
-I am currently writing a book about polarization and secession in America.
+In addition, I have published related articles in various journals including International Organization, Nations and Nationalism, and International Studies Review.
+I have a book coming out in 2025 titled: American Secession: The Folly of a Red State and Blue State Divorce (Oxford University Press).

 International System(s) Dataset (ISD)